cw118/quetudesinfo/README.md

 > **Note:** QUÉtudes-info is in no way affiliated with any of the institutions mentioned in its web pages.

 QUÉtudes-info is a website all about CEGEP, an educational stage unique to the province of Québec.
-Created by a high school student for high school students and parents, the site is a comprehensive guide on everything CEGEP from programs, English-language CEGEPs, admissions, applications and more!
+Created by a high school student for high school students and parents, the site is a comprehensive guide on everything CEGEP from programs, English CEGEPs, admissions, applications and more!

 ---